Last updated on July 22nd, 2019 at 12:45 pm

 - have a family history of substance abuse

-Dilaudid Effects on the Body
+Effects on the Mind and Body

-Short-Term Side Effects
+Short-Term Health Effects

-- dizziness and lightheadedness
+- dizziness or lightheadedness

-- belly pain
+- abdominal pain

 - trouble urinating

-Long-Term Side Effects
+Long-Term Health Effects

-One time or short-term use of Dilaudid does not typically cause long-term effects.
+One time or short-term use of this painkiller does not typically cause long-term effects.

-- extreme mood changes
+- extreme mood swings

-- altered sense of reality
+- an altered sense of reality

-Using Dilaudid with Other Drugs
+Using Dilaudid With Other Drugs